Nobody gives a crap about culture . . . until their culture fails.

 02.

-Determine the deviation from that standard by measuring how well leaders and team members demonstrate your formalized valued behaviors in daily interactions.
+Monitor the variance from your ideal work culture by measuring how well leaders and team members demonstrate your formalized valued behaviors in daily interactions.

 03.

-Most leaders have not been asked to proactively measure their ideal culture or promptly quash disrespectful, unproductive behaviors.
+The reality is that most business leaders have not been asked to proactively measure their ideal culture or promptly quash the disrespectful, unproductive behaviors that lead to culture failure.

-So, senior leaders need direction on determining the deviation from their ideal culture.
+Therefore, senior leaders require guidance on how to identify any variances from their ideal culture.

-Our proven culture refinement process uses customized (and completely confidential) values and behaviors assessments.
-These surveys let team members rate how well their leaders model your organization's standardized, formalized behaviors.
+Our proven culture refinement process uses customized (and completely confidential) values and behaviors assessments to measure formal leaders’ alignment with your values and behaviors.
+These surveys enable team members to rate how well their leaders embody your organization's formalized valued behaviors.

-Survey results clearly show where the company's valued behaviors are embraced and should be celebrated-and where people and processes deviate from the defined culture standards and require correction.
+Survey results indicate where the company's valued behaviors are embraced and should be celebrated.
+Of course, they also indicate where individuals and processes vary from the defined culture standards and require alignment.

-If your organization has trouble hiring and keeping top young talent or if your leaders aren't aligned with your values standards, culture calibration can substantially improve your work culture.
+If your organization has trouble hiring and keeping top young talent because your leaders aren't aligned with your values standards, culture accountability can substantially improve your work culture.

 The structure of your survey is vitally important.
 Survey items (or questions) are best derived from your defined values and behaviors.
 (If your company hasn't done those yet, Chris and his team can help you define your organizational constitution, which is the standardization of your desired culture).